 “[‘Amen’] is about somebody that kind of keeps me glued together and keeps my head sort of pointed in the right direction and focused and the heart in the right place, which can be difficult with all of the stuff that’s going on.”

-So the next big question is when fans can expect more music from Hayes.
+So when can fans expect more music from Hayes?
 For the country artist and now co-producer, he said it’s not looking like there will be a single release date for a new album.
 Rather, if all goes well, there will be new music released throughout the year — something Hayes said he’s excited about from a creative standpoint.

 “There’s a lot of my heart that’s come out of this project, and that’s why I didn’t want it to be just 12 songs,” Hayes said.
 “No, let’s keep releasing stuff and let’s keep working on it.
 Let’s not just shut it down and go home.
 Let’s continue building this record and finding more and continue to discover.”

-Aside from staying busy touring and making new music, Hayes has been working closely with veterans in several different ways.
-The singer-songwriter has veterans in his family, including his father who was in the Army.
+Aside from staying busy touring and making new music, Hayes has been working closely with veterans, a cause particularly close to him.
+The singer-songwriter has several veterans in his family, including his father who was in the Army.
 Hayes, who has a “profound appreciation and massive respect” for the service and sacrifices of our military men and women, recently did a two-week tour of military bases in Europe and is in the process planning another similar tour — one he hopes that will be even longer.

 You guys know how much I love my pup and retired racer, Cole, and what an incredible impact I believe a dog can have on a person’s life.
 That’s why I’m teaming up with the maker of HEARTGARD® Plus (ivermectin/pyrantel) to help bring the healing power of dogs to our nation’s Service Members, Veterans and their families.
 Now through June 30, you can nominate a deserving U.S. Service Member or Veteran to win an all-expense-paid trip to Nashville and a year’s supply of HEARTGARD Plus for their dog.
 For every nomination, the HEARTGARD Plus team will donate $10 to Warrior Canine Connection®.
 The HEARTGARD Plus team will contribute up to $100,000 to @warriorcanineconnection in 2017.
 To make your nomination on Insta, just use the hashtags #NominateAVeteran and #Sweepstakes.
 Click the link in my bio to learn more. #ad